JManyama/test-repo/src/Slate-API-Explorer-Reference/slate/source/includes/_event-notification.md

 2. The notification is placed in a queue and processed in a first come, first served order.
 3. When the notification gets to the front of the queue, it is sent to the endpoint specified by the developer.
 4. The application connector returns the HTTP 200 status code, and the notification is removed from the queue.
-5. The developer uses the Report information to make the [Get Expense Report Details][2] request.
+5. The developer uses the Report information to make the [Get Expense Report Details](#reports-v3) request.
 6. The developer uses the additional information to validate some expense report information.
-7. The developer then uses the [Post Expense Report Exceptions][3] function to approve the report.
+7. The developer then uses the [Post Expense Report Exceptions](#post-an-expense-report-workflow-action) function to approve the report.

 This is one use case for the Event Notification callout, however it can be used for a wide variety of requirements.